vswanlund/vswanlund.github.io/tag-mobile-sdks/android/login.md

 # Clearing All Login Information

 Whenever you change an endpoint (e.g during development) you will need to clear all user information from the device including the current access token, profile and baskets.
 Use the <code>clearLogin</code> method to achieve this.

 	<pre>loginManager.clearLogin();</pre>

 <br/>

 # Sample

-To see detailed examples of three methods, [import the HelloPowaTagSample]({{site.baseurl}}/tag-mobile-sdks/android/start/#importing-the-sample-app) app and review the <code>ADD SOME CLASS NAME</code> class.
+To see detailed examples of three methods, [import the HelloPowaTagSample]({{site.baseurl}}/tag-mobile-sdks/android/start/#importing-the-sample-app) app and review the <code>WelcomeActivity</code> class.

 <br/>